strukturart/pictick/README.md

 # PicTick

-PicTick is a KaiOS app with which you can search for climbing areas.
-The data that is searched comes from <a href="https:/7openeta.io">openBeta.io</a>.
+PicTick is a KaiOS app with which you can search for climbing areas and tick your climbs.
+The data that is searched comes from <a href="https://opebeta.io">openBeta.io</a>.

 ![badge-release](https://img.shields.io/github/v/release/strukturart/pictick?include_prereleases&style=plastic)
 ![badge-downloads](https://img.shields.io/github/downloads/strukturart/pictick/total)